Skip to main content

 "First Class Escape 2: Head in the Clouds" is a co-op puzzle game where players explore a luxury airship to solve various challenges and uncover its secrets.
 With a range of puzzles from simple to complex, the game offers a mental workout.
 Players can choose to play solo or in a multiplayer mode with up to five players.
 Each game in the "First Class Escape" series is standalone, and the gameplay does not depend on the order of play.

-• Many puzzles can feel tedious and overly complex, often requiring extensive reading and backtracking, which can disrupt the flow of the game.
+• Many puzzles are tedious and require excessive backtracking, which can disrupt the flow of gameplay and lead to frustration.

 • story